joannakl/aps_s20/syllabus.markdown

 ---
 There will be a midterm and a final exam.
 All exams are cumulative, timed and synchronous.

 __Missing an exam:__ There will be no make-up exams.
 Failure to take an exam counts as a zero grade on that exam.
-The only exception to this rule is for students who have a legitimate medical or personal emergency (documented).
+The only exception to this rule is for students who have a legitimate medical or personal emergency.
 These students need to talk to the instructor as soon as possible (trying to excuse an exam absence a week after it happened will not work).

 # Homework / Weekly Problem Sets
 ---

-Each week you will have a problem set to solve (4-5 problems of varying difficulty).
+Each week you will have a problem set to solve (several problems of varying difficulty).
 Each problem set is weighted equally.
 No late submissions will be accepted for the homework problems.

 # Online Contests
 ---